maxzylam/PRS_methods/README.md

 --output <--- output suffix for files that are generated from the current set of helper scripts

 --path2plink <--- The plink software is used in all instances for allelic scoring.
 The idea behind allelic scoring is summing up the genotype of

+## PRS-PT method

+The PRS-PT approach is similar to what we have in PLINK.
+The *default* clumping options to extract LD independent SNPs for PRS are

+- --clump_p1=1
+- --clump_p2=1
+- --clump_r2=0.1
+- --clump_kb=500
+- MHC region on chromosome 6 are removed post clumping

+## PRS-CS

+Again, users are encouraged to familarize themselves with the function of PRS-CS @ https://github.com/getian107/PRScs.
+Most of the options available for PRSCS are self-explantory, and similar to what is available on the PRS-CS github as indicated.
+Nevetheless, it is worth mentioning that we have split the PRS-CS estimation into two steps

+    a) PRS-CS estimates weights for PRS-prediction.
+In the first step, the weights are estimated using the --prscs_WT=Y flag.
+In combination with the --prscs_WT=Y flag the --qsub option provides the user with several options.
+The fastest approach to computing weights is --qsub=Y. This approach sends the analysis per chromosome to a cluster.
+For now the wrapper is only tested for SGE (qsub) cluster.
+If users have access to a single high powered machine, or using the docker image provided with this wrapper on a suffciently powered computer, or if the user has a virtual machine set up on the cloud, --qsub=N, might be considered.
+The --qsub=N approach, parallelizes jobs using xargs, and will split the analysis into as many CPUs as the machine has. **WARNING** - while its possible to parallelize jobs, take care that there is enough memory on the system, or else the jobs would crash, or stall.
+Finally, users could run jobs in --qsub=S mode, which computes PRS-CS weights one chromosome at a time, using only 1 CPU for all jobs.
+This is useful for debugging, or if the user does not have access to a very high powered machine.
+The caveat is running PRS-CS with 1 CPU would take a couple of hours.

+    b) After step a) the script would exit to give time for PRS-CS weights to compute.
+After the weights are computed, user may resume the analysis using the --prscs_ASC=Y flag.
+This would invoke helper scripts that would carry out allelic scoring based on the PRS weights.
+For simplicity, users should simply swap out --prscs_WT=Y to --prscs_ASC=Y. All other options should stay the same.

+## PRS-CSx

+The procedures for PRS-CSx are largely similar to what was described in PRS-CS with a few notable differences.
+Users would notice that PRS-CSx requires input for two ancestries.
+Hence pop1 and pop2 are included as options and the suffixes for the n_gwas options and sumstats options include pop1 and pop2.

+**IMPORTANT**

+In PRS-CS, --path2prscsref to point to the exact path to which the reference files are stored for each ancestry, while in PRS-CSx this same flag would point to the folder to which the folder are stored (one level up the directory tree).
+For example,

+    PRS-CS
+        --path2prscsref=/home/user/reference/ldblk_1kg_eur

+    PRS-CSx
+        --path2prscsref=/home/user/reference/

+In the reference directory, users are reminded to download the SNP manifest in the reference directory aside from the LD reference files.